gopalareddy329/AI-Powered-Online-Exam-Project/README.md

 To create connection between python and studdb.o and we create libcalci.dll To create connection between libcalci.dll and python we use gcc studdb.o -shared -o libcalci.dll To create connetcion between libcalci.dll and studb.o we use gcc -shared -o libcalci.dll -fPIC studdb.c

+                                                                 Changes need in your pc If you need to use this file in your pc please change this two lines In main/authentication/views.py  in line number 19 change path according to your pc In  main/authentication/views.py in line number 80 change path according to your pc